bm98/FS20_HudBar/ReadMe.txt

 V 0.52-B49
 - Add Ambient Vertical Wind Item (LIFT)
+- Add Compass degm and arrow (N-up) Item
+- Add Altitudes, Distances can be shown in Common (default) or Metric units
+- Update ShowUnits is now an interactive menu setting
-- Update Ability to enter the Route via Kbd (on RTE Item)
+- Update Ability to enter the Route via Kbd when no ATC plan is available (on RTE Item)
+- Update Complete/improve actual weights data in IAS ToolTip (Design Speed and Weights)
+- Update Improve capturing of mouse wheel input focus (cannot prevent a single scroll event to the Sim though)
 - Update QuickGuide

 V 0.51-B48